Rezepte

 Bananenbrot mit Bananen nach Rezept

-Before we start, a note on the recipe.
-Of course it doesn't change the taste, but we think that a sliced banana looks much prettier on the banana bread than without.
-Unfortunately we sometimes forget it ourselves and stomp all the bananas we have full of euphoria :-D .
-So here's the tip again in advance: keep a banana.
-You can then cut them in half (or thirds) and place them on the finished dough before baking.
+Before we get started, a note about the recipe.
+Of course it doesn't change the taste, but we think that a sliced banana looks much prettier on banana bread than without it.
+Unfortunately, we sometimes forget it ourselves and, full of euphoria, mash all the bananas we have :-D. So here's another tip in advance: keep a banana back.
+You can then cut these in half (or thirds) and place them on the finished dough before baking.

-By the way: did you not only participate in the banana bread trend but also in the sourdough trend?
-Then have a look at 'The Boy who Bakes'.
-He came up with a great recipe for Sourdough Banana Bread Chocolate Muffins .
+By the way: Have you not only taken part in the banana bread trend, but also the sourdough trend?
+Then take a look at 'The Boy who Bakes'.
+He has developed a great recipe for sourdough banana bread chocolate muffins .
 Really highly recommended!

 Fluffy banana bread with chocolate